ProbablePrime/vr-voting-server/README.md

-# Neos Voting Server
+# VR Voting Server

-This is my voting server for Neos and the Metaverse Maker Competition which ran in September 2020.
-In this competition we wanted to allow the Neos community to vote for worlds within neos.
-This required a lot of work both inside Neos and outside of it so this is only half of the equation.
+This is my voting server for the Metaverse Maker Competition which runs in February.
+In this competition we wanted to allow the community to vote for worlds.
+This required a lot of work both inside VR and outside of it so this is only half of the equation.
 More information is due to follow at a later date including a walk through of how the systems work.

 There's a brief functional overview here: https://youtu.be/K6kZ6PZabpQ a more technical one will follow soon.